BVLC/caffe/README.md

 - Do new development in [feature branches](https://www.atlassian.com/git/workflows#!workflow-feature-branch) with decriptive names.
 - Bring your work up-to-date by [rebasing](http://git-scm.com/book/en/Git-Branching-Rebasing) onto the latest `dev`.
 (Polish your changes by [interactive rebase](https://help.github.com/articles/interactive-rebase), if you'd like.)
 - [Pull request](https://help.github.com/articles/using-pull-requests) your contribution to BVLC/caffe's `dev` branch for discussion and review.
+  * PRs should live fast, die young, and leave a beautiful merge.
+Pull request sooner than later so that discussion can guide development.
+  * Code must be accompanied by documentation and tests at all times.
+  * Only fast-forward merges will be accepted.

 #### [Shelhamer's](https://github.com/shelhamer) "life of a branch in four acts":